oktydag/rabbitmq-gift-raffle/README.md

 # rabbitmq-gift-raffle

-- This application shows us to rabbitmq with using MassTransit in .Net Core 3.0 with the history of gift raffle to 10k lucky employees.
+- This application shows us to RabbitMQ with using MassTransit in .Net Core 3.0 with the history of gift raffle to 10k lucky employees.

  # Getting Started